-Hiccups can be caused by a number of factors.
+A number of factors can cause hiccups.
 These range from eating too fast or swallowing air while drinking water.
 Other more serious issues include a tumor in the lungs or a blockage of the digestive tract.

 Mostly hiccups aren’t a serious issue and can be managed by feeding your dog a few thimbles full of peanut butter or by massaging their stomach to make the muscles relax.

 By knowing what causes hiccups in dogs, you can take steps towards reducing or eliminating them if they become a nuisance.